Welcome to the ECU School of Music!

 - Reading and writing of rhythms in a variety of meters (2/4, 3/4, 4/4, 6/8)

-So that we may begin work at an appropriate level upon your arrival, you will again be given an opportunity to demonstrate your understanding on the fundamentals with a quiz at your first class meeting of MUSC 1156.
+So that we may begin work at an appropriate level upon your arrival, you will again be given an opportunity to demonstrate your understanding on the fundamentals with a quiz at your first class meeting of Basic Musicianship.

 FUNDAMENTALS OF MUSIC

-This primer is designed to aid incoming students in preparation for their first semester of music theory study (MUSC 1156: Basic Musicianship).
+This primer is designed to aid incoming students in preparation for their study of Basic Musicianship, and the supporting courses in aural skills, Basic Musicianship Labs.

 As an entering Freshman, you are expected to have mastered the concepts listed above.
 For most, these concepts present no more than a review, as you have learned them as part of your instrumental or vocal study.
 If you have not yet learned these materials, please be aware that these concepts can be easily learned by any student of music who is willing to apply a little bit of concentrated time.